canonical/snapd/docs/rest.md

 * `update-available`: if present and not empty, it means the snap can be updated to the revision specified as a value to this entry.
 * `channel`: which channel the package is currently tracking.
+* `prices`: JSON object with properties named by ISO 4217 currency code.
+  An object with no properties means the snap is free.
+The values of the properties are numerics representing the cost in each currency.

 Sample additional meta data: